google/aiyprojects-raspbian/examples/voice/README.md

     **Required credential file:** `/home/pi/assistant.json`

-    **LED:** short end to ground, long end to GPIO 25
+    **LED:** short end to ground, long end to GPIO 17

+    **Run:** `python3 assistant_library_demo.py`

-    **Usage:** Say "OK, Google", ask it a question, then listen to its sometimes hilarious responses.
+    **Usage:** Say "OK, Google", ask it a question, then listen to its responses.
     Notice how the LED changes.

 2. **assistant_library_with_local_commands_demo.py**

     **Required credential file:** `/home/pi/assistant.json`

-    **LED:** short end to ground, long end to GPIO 25
+    **LED:** short end to ground, long end to GPIO 17

+    **Run:** `python3 assistant_library_with_local_commands_demo.py`

     **Usage:** Say "OK, Google", converse as before, or say one of these commands:

-    - "power off": supposed to shutdown the pi, but I have commented out the actual shutdown system call
+    - "Power off": supposed to shutdown the pi, but I have commented out the actual shutdown system call

-    - "reboot": supposed to reboot the pi, but I have commented out the actual reboot system call
+    - "Reboot": supposed to reboot the pi, but I have commented out the actual reboot system call

-    - "ip address": tells the internal IP address
+    - "IP address": tells the internal IP address

-    These commands use the `aiy.audio` module (which in turn uses the Pico text-to-speech engine) to generate the verbal responses.
+    These commands use the `aiy.voice.tts` module (which in turn uses the Pico text-to-speech engine) to generate verbal responses.
 You can obviously hear the difference.

+    `sudo apt-get install libttspico-utils` to install Pico if you haven't done so already.

 3. **assistant_grpc_demo.py**

     **Required credential file:** `/home/pi/assistant.json`

-    **LED:** short end to ground, long end to GPIO 25
+    **LED:** short end to ground, long end to GPIO 17

-    **Button:** one end to ground, one end to GPIO 23
+    **Button:** one end to ground, one end to GPIO 27

+    **Run:** `python3 assistant_grpc_demo.py --language en-US`.
+If you don't supply the language, it assumes the Pi's default language, which may not be supported.

     **Usage:** Press the button before speaking.
 Ask some questions.
-Say "Goodbye" to exit.

 4. **cloudspeech_demo.py**